FTP SOFTWARE DETAILS

 File Transfer Protocol

-FTP stands for File Transfer Protocol, which is the standard Internet protocol to transfer a file.
-There are many programs that use FTP to upload files.
 Included in this guide are directions to using several of the most popular programs for both Macs and PCs to upload your files to our Web Hosting servers.

 Root Directory vs. WWW Directory